 However, it can be difficult to properly assess how competitive cloud providers are with one another because their non-standardized packaging makes it effectively impossible to compare services on an equal footing.

-To this end we offer the following deconstruction of IaaS cloud pricing models.
+To this end we offer the following deconstruction of cloud pricing for base on-demand infrastructure.
 This analysis is intended not as a literal expression of cost per service; this is not an attempt to estimate the actual component costs for compute, disk, and memory per provider.
-Such numbers would be speculative and unreliable, as they would rely on non-public information.
-Instead, this analysis compares base, retail hourly instance costs against the individual service offerings.
+Instead, this analysis compares base, retail, hourly instance prices across the individual service offerings.

 What this attempts to highlight is how providers may be differentiating from each other via their pricing models.
 In other words, it’s an attempt to answer the question for a given hourly cost, who’s offering the most compute, disk or memory?

 As with previous iterations, a link to the aggregated dataset is provided, both for fact checking and to enable others to perform their own analyses, expand the scope of surveyed providers, or both.

 Before we continue, a few notes

 - No operating system premium.
 Prices are based on Linux OS.

 - No reserved/committed use instances.
 Charts are based on virtual machine price/hour costs.

 - No specialized packages (i.e. no high memory, compute optimized, etc.)

 - Prices are based off the lowest cost US-based region.